St John’s and the Avalon Peninsula (Newfoundland)

 or add this destination to your online quote

-Fifteen kilometres south-east of St John’s, is the National Historic Site of Cape Spear, the most easterly point in mainland North America.
-Slightly south of here whale-watching boats depart from Bay Bulls, with a good chance of spotting humpback whales and a range of seabirds (including puffins) during the summer months.
-Further afield the Avalon Peninsula stretches south and westwards, dotted with remote communities, wilderness reserves and hundreds of lakes, all neatly contained within a rugged and breath-taking coastline.
+Fifteen kilometres south-east of St. John’s is the National Historic Site of Cape Spear, the easternmost point in mainland North America.
+Just south of here, whale-watching boats depart from Bay Bulls, where there’s a good chance of spotting humpback whales and a variety of seabirds, including puffins, during the summer months.
+Further south and west, the Avalon Peninsula is dotted with remote communities, wilderness reserves, and hundreds of lakes, all framed by a rugged and breathtaking coastline.

 What to do